SilviaSaverino/Project3-Agenda/README.md

 ![screenshot of valid input option 1 message](/assets/images/invalid_option1.png)

-If the selection of option 1 or if the user has changed hit/her mind, and doesn't want check the agenda afterall, the program will display a message and once again the three initial options to choose from
+If the selection of option 1 or if the user has changed his/her mind, and doesn't want to check the agenda afterall, the program will display a message and once again the three initial options to choose from

 ![screenshot of different option to choose from](/assets/images/negative_option1.png)